efacilitation/eventric-store-mongodb/README.md

 ### findDomainEventsByAggregateId(aggregateId, callback)

-Finds DomainEvents with the given AggregateId in the Context Domain Event Store
+Finds DomainEvents with the given AggregateId in Store

-`aggregateId` String Id of the Aggregate
+`aggregateId` String|Array Id, or array of ids, of the Aggregate

 `callback(error, domainEvents)`